 SEO of the site:

 Even if overall, we are talking about design, note that the netlinking of the site is also an important way to improve the UX.
-We advise you to combine natural backlink building (SEO) with paid backlink building (SEA).
+We advise you to combine organic backlink building (SEO) with paid backlink building (SEA).
 These two SEM methods are complementary since if the first gives slow, but lasting results, the second gives fast, but ephemeral results.
 In both cases, they improve the experience of your users on your site since it involves the insertion of beautiful images, the use of relevant keywords, the publication of pleasant texts to watch and read, the use of Hn tags …

 Today, Google gives priority to Mobile Friendly sites.
 Moreover, all new sites automatically go under Mobile First indexing.
 Thanks to this, Internet users can access your entire site from their smartphone.
 This is a very important fact since nowadays, more than half of Internet users are mobile users.
 Providing a site that is accessible and displayed quickly on mobile devices should be one of your priorities.